SdMusic/Anime-Memory-Game/README.md

 ## 1.5 User Stories
 As a anime fan with some time to kill why not play a memory game.
 Well hello theere 'Anime Memory Game' is here to the rescue.
 Coming off a google search i know what im expecting and want to get straight to it.

+### As a anime fan and developer:
+- I would like to present myself and my work in a way people can enjoy.
+- I need to demonstrate different skills.
+- I want for myself and children to enjoy the concept.

+### As a new player:

+- I hope to find entertainment which is associated with my interests.
+- I would like to be able to easly access this form of entertainment on multiple devices
+### As a returning player:

+- I hope for varying levels of difficulty to provide variaty when playing
+- I would like to check timetable for current days and times for a group trainings.
+- I want to show my friend a location of the fitness studio where we can join for a semi private personal training.

 ## 2 Site Content, Structure Concept and Development

 ### 2.1 Pages Overview